Cutting a Pancake with an Exotic Knife: Finite shapes 2: Three curved shapes

-Although it does not quite meet our conditions, since it is both curved and infinite, we cannot resist ending with a brief analysis of the lollipop shape (\, \,).
-Formally, a lollipop is a circle together with a ray (the {\em stick}) emanating from its center but with the portion of the ray inside the circle omitted, or any image of such a shape under $\sG_{\mathnormal sim}$ .
+Although it does not quite meet our conditions, since it is both curved and infinite, we cannot resist ending with the lollipop shape (\qoppaletter).
+This is essentially the same as the archaic Greek letter qoppa (Unicode symbols U+03D8, U+03D9).
+Formally, a lollipop or qoppa is a circle together with a ray (the {\em stem}) emanating from its center but with the portion of the ray inside the circle omitted.
+Again $\simGroup$ acts transitively on this \mabs.
 Besides its intrinsic appeal, the lollipop is also a possible candidate for a long-legged version of both the letters {\sf P} and {\sf Q}.
+(The Latin letter {\sf Q} is in fact a descendant of the qoppa.)